MicrosoftDocs/bot-docs/articles/nodejs/global-handlers.md

 });
 ```

-## Confirming interruptions
+## Confirm interruptions

 By default, when the user says something that triggers a dialog it will automatically interrupt any dialogs that are active.
-In most cases you’ll find that this is desirable, but they’re may be times where you’re doing something large or complex and you’d like to just confirm that
+In most cases you’ll find that this is desirable, but there may be times when you need to confirm that
 canceling the active dialog is what the user wants to do.
 This can be easily accomplished by adding a [confirmPrompt](http://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.itriggeractionoptions#confirmprompt)
 option to your triggerAction() or cancelAction().